-i.
-Where a levy is triggered progressively as the entity generates revenue iii.
+- i.
+Where a levy is triggered progressively as the entity generates revenue - The levy is recognised progressively from the point at which the entity first begins to generate revenue (i.e. as the generation of revenue is the obligating event). - iii.
 A levy is triggered in full if the entity operates as a bank [or other specified activity] at a specified date ii.
-A levy is triggered in full as soon as the entity generates revenue
+A levy is triggered in full as soon as the entity generates revenue iv.
+A levy is triggered if the entity generates revenue above a minimum amount of revenue